-Chancellor Gerhard stated that this resolution is carrying forward the conversation that was presented at the last Board meeting by president of the Las Positas College Academic Senate, Sarah Thompson.
+Chancellor Gerhard stated that this resolution is carrying forward the conversation that was presented at the last Board meeting by president of the Las Positas College Academic Senate Sarah Thompson.

 This resolution acknowledges the existing deficiencies in this bill in its current form and takes the position to recommend to the Board of Governors opposition to AB 1705 unless it is amended.
-Chancellor Gerhard noted that there are other groups around the State that are trying to reach the authors of this bill to also advocate for it to be amended because in its current state, AB1705 would
+Chancellor Gerhard noted that there are other groups around the State that are trying to reach the authors of this bill to also advocate for it to be amended because in its current state, AB1705 would have further harmful impact upon community college enrollments across the State given that it would require every community college student to take transfer-level English and math even though they may not need it for their major, education goal or pathway.
+There is data available from both colleges that corroborates this.

-This resolution proposes that students not be placed in transfer level English and math if it is not required for their field of study and in the event that a student decides that they want or need to enroll in remedial or basic skill level courses, they are able to do so.
+This resolution proposes that students not be placed in transfer level English and math if it is not required for their field of study and in the event that a student decides that they want or need to enroll in remedial or basic skill level courses, they are able to.